OUR VIEWS ON BHUTAN TREKKING:

 TREKKING ROUTES IN BHUTAN

 We have trekking routes starting from a day trek to 30 days Strenuous Snowman Trek.
-The Snowman Trek climbs as high as 5200m above sea level and this makes the trek the most Amazing and difficult Trek in the World.
+During the Snowman Trek, the route takes you as high as 5200m above sea level and this makes the Snowman trek the most Amazing and difficult Trek in the World.
 The trekking routes given here should not be used as navigation, this is just a general guide.

-Let me give you the Country’s most popular trekking routes.
+Bhutan offers the most popular trekking routes.
 The Trekking routes like Chomolhari Trek and Laya Gasa Trek provide an opportunity to see Snow leopard the Ghost of Himalayas, Himalayan Black bear, Takin, and many flora and Fauna.
 This makes this trek most popular in Bhutan from all trekking in Bhutan.
 Most of the explorers choose these beautiful routes.
 It’s not difficult and the Altitude is friendly.

 WHAT DOES BHUTAN TREK OFFER YOU?